Risk assessment matrix: Free template and usage guide What is risk avoidance?

 GRC maturity model

-When embarking on a GRC program, it is typically beneficial to establish a benchmark from which to plan and execute the program.
-A maturity model is one possible approach, as it defines the stages through which an organization can progress to achieve a suitable level of GRC excellence.
+When embarking on a GRC program, it's beneficial to establish a benchmark from which to plan and execute the program.
+A maturity model is one possible approach, as it defines the stages an organization can progress through to achieve a suitable level of GRC excellence.

-The following figure presents a basic GRC maturity model.
-It can be expanded and modified into greater detail as needed and serve as part of the GRC program planning process.
+The basic GRC maturity model below can be expanded and modified into greater detail as needed and serve as part of the GRC program planning process.

-Stage 1 describes an organization with no integration of GRC: The three disciplines of GRC coexist but do not collaborate on governance, risk and compliance.
-As the stages progress, the importance of GRC integration is recognized and approved by senior management; manual processes commence; software takes the process to a higher level of cross-organization integration and automation; and, finally, the organization's culture -- and, by extension, its way of doing business -- has adopted to a fully integrated GRC approach.
+Stage 1 describes an organization with minimal integration of GRC: The three disciplines of GRC coexist but don't collaborate on governance, risk and compliance.
+As the stages progress, senior management recognizes the importance of GRC integration.
+Manual processes commence, and the software takes them to a higher level of cross-organization integration and automation.
+And, finally, by Stage 5, the organization's culture -- and, by extension, its way of doing business -- has adopted a fully integrated GRC approach.

 The dos and don'ts of GRC practices

-Managing governance, risk and compliance is one of the organization's most important and complex activities.
-As your organization establishes a GRC program, keep these dos and don'ts in mind.
+Managing governance, risk and compliance is one of an organization's most important and complex activities.
+As the organization establishes a GRC program, keep the following dos and don'ts in mind.

 Dos